 For further sector-specific guidance, refer to the World Bank Group EHS Guidelines for Mining and/or Construction Materials Extraction, as appropriate, and ICMM’s Community Health Programs in the Mining and Metals Industry Report.

-For further general guidance on GIIP relating to community health, safety and security, refer to CDC E&S Briefing Note: Community Health, Safety and Security and IFC Performance Standard 4: Community Health, Safety and Security, UN Code of Conduct for Law Enforcement Officials, UN Basic Principles on the Use of Force and Firearms by Law Enforcement Officials and the Voluntary Principles on Security and Human Rights.
-Where Indigenous Peoples will be affected, Free, Prior and Informed Consent (FPIC) should be obtained as described in CDC E&S Briefing Note: Indigenous Peoples and IFC Performance Standard 7: Indigenous Peoples.
+For further general guidance on GIIP relating to community health, safety and security, refer to E&S topic: Community health, safety and security and IFC Performance Standard 4: Community Health, Safety and Security, UN Code of Conduct for Law Enforcement Officials, UN Basic Principles on the Use of Force and Firearms by Law Enforcement Officials and the Voluntary Principles on Security and Human Rights.
+Where Indigenous Peoples will be affected, Free, Prior and Informed Consent (FPIC) should be obtained as described in E&S topic: Indigenous peoples and IFC Performance Standard 7: Indigenous Peoples.

 Mining exploration and development frequently require access to and/or acquisition of large plots of land, which may result in temporary or permanent physical and economic displacement of communities.
 Given the importance of mining resources to national economies in emerging markets, expropriation processes could be triggered, although generally, companies/governments will seek to negotiate with Affected Communities before triggering the expropriation process.
 The company should include robust and long-term community engagement processes during planning of mine development and expansion (as part of feasibility planning and ESIA investigations), in order to gain broad community support and adequate compensation provided to avoid long-term impoverishment.